dapr/docs/walkthroughs/darprun.md

 - Dapr CLI - the Dapr command line tool.
 The binary name is dapr (dapr.exe on Windows)
 - Dapr runtime - this runs alongside each app.
 The binary name is daprd (daprd.exe on Windows)

 In self hosting mode, running `dapr init` copies the Dapr runtime onto your box and starts the placement service (used for actors) and Redis in containers.
 These must be present before running `dapr run`.
+The Dapr CLI also creates the default components directory under `~\.dapr\components` if it does not already exist.

 What happens when `dapr run` is executed?